Hari-Patel1/Local-Image-To-Text-Flutter/README.md

 ## Contributing

-Pull requests and feature suggestions are welcome.
+Pull requests and feature suggestions are welcome :).
+Edit and use in good health and most importantly: Have fun with it!

 ---